-The following information is posted in accordance with 11 NYCRR 244 (INSURANCE REGULATION 168):
+The following information is posted in accordance with 11 NYCRR 244 (Regulation 168):

-New York Insurance Law § 2612 states that no individual, insurer or entity subject to the supervision of the superintendent shall solely because a person is or has been a victim of domestic violence: (1) refuse to issue or renew, deny or cancel any insurance policy or contract; (2) demand or require a greater premium or payment from any person; (3) designate domestic violence as a preexisting condition, for which coverage will be denied or reduced; or (4) fix any lower rate or discriminate in the fees or commissions of agents or brokers for writing or renewing such a policy.
-The fact that a person is or has been a victim of domestic violence is not a permitted underwriting criterion.
+New York Insurance Law § 2612 provides that insurers may not discriminate against a person solely because they are or have been a victim of domestic violence; refuse to issue, renew or cancel coverage; require a greater premium; designate domestic violence as a preexisting condition for which coverage will be denied or reduced; or discriminate in the fees or commissions of brokers for writing or renewing such a policy.

 In addition, if any person covered by an insurance policy issued to another person who is the policyholder or if any person covered under a group policy delivers to the insurer that issued the policy, a valid order of protection against the policyholder or other person, then the insurer is prohibited for the duration of the order from disclosing to the policyholder or other person the following: (1) the address, telephone number, or any other personally identifying information of the person who made the request or child for whose benefit a request was made; (2) the nature of the health care services provided; or (3) the name or address of the provider of the covered services.
 The person submitting the order must express consent for any of the above information to be disclosed.